mtollefsen/mtollefsen.github.io/_pages/home.md

 comments: false
 ---

-Hello!
-My name is [Max](/about-me/) and welcome to my website.
-I'm a computer science master's student at Georgia Tech and I love working with data.
-I'm currently based in Houston, Texas but I'm always open to an adventure in a new city.
+My name is Max, I'm a computer science master's student at Georgia Tech and I love working with data.
 Below are some of the classes and projects I've done.

 If you have any questions or want to connect feel free to reach out to me at my email [max.tollefsen@gmail.com](mailto:max.tollefsen@gmail.com) or my [LinkedIn](https://www.linkedin.com/in/max-tollefsen/){:target="_blank" rel="noopener"}, cheers!